Archive for October, 2006

 1. mysterious dinnertime calls from “underwear police” reveal Capitol Hill area code

-2. last-minute codicil of House highway bill briefly renames your town “Jimmy’s Erectionville”
+1. last-minute codicil of House highway bill briefly renames your town “Jimmy’s Erectionville”

-3. “official” email invitation to congressional lap-sitting session clearly comes from AOL address
+1. “official” email invitation to congressional lap-sitting session clearly comes from AOL address

-4. extravagant gift of gladiator movie box-set personally delivered by Rep (perspiring in full gladiator costume)
+1. extravagant gift of gladiator movie box-set personally delivered by Rep (perspiring in full gladiator costume)

-5. interest in son’s education seems limited to repeated insistence he read Death in Venice
+1. interest in son’s education seems limited to repeated insistence he read _Death in Venice_

 Five things you did while MySpace was down